paopaoyumyum/tsudzuri_yodaka_img2img_imageSet/readme.txt

-★Tsudzuri Yodaka★ Image Dataset for Machine Learning 512x512 - image data set consisting of 18 single characters
+★Tsudzuri Yodaka★ Image Dataset for Machine Learning

+512x512 - image data set consisting of 18 single characters 20 each for facial expression differences (80 images in total) single characters

 If you need more images, please use the separately distributed standing picture data. https://paopaoyumyum.booth.pm/items/4127762